 There was snow on the ground and every time a shell hit and exploded it left a big black ring in the snow about fifty feet across.
 I wondered at the time if the black ring represented the killing zone.
 When it happened again I was glad to see one trooper get up and move out of the black zone on his own.
 I was at this moment that I first experienced the sound of a bullet passing directly over my head.
 I dropped to the ground and landed on top of my gas mask.
 When I saw how much the mask elevated my hind end all I could think of was I was going to get my ass shot off!
 I didn’t think twice about discarding my gas mask.

-Through a heavy fire, companies A,B, and C of the 513th PIR began their attack on the high ground near Flamierge at 8 AM.
+Through a heavy fire, companies A,B, and C of the 513th PIR began their attack on the high ground east of Flamierge, near a villaged called Cochleval at 8 AM.
 They immediately faced stiff resistance.

 “Company A on the left had halted when their scouts located eight tanks at the road junction with the Bastogne-Flamierge road,” wrote a battalion commander observing these operations from a nearby hilltop.
 Attempts to call in artillery strikes on the tanks failed.
 The commander’s report described what happened next: